botpress/botpress/CODE-STYLE.md

 }
 ```

-- Use [Arrow functions](http://es6-features.org/#ExpressionBodies) instead of function declaration (although sometimes a function is really necessary)
+- We recommend using [Arrow functions](http://es6-features.org/#ExpressionBodies) instead of function declaration (although sometimes a function is really necessary)
 - Use [Template literals](http://es6-features.org/#StringInterpolation) to build a string instead of using the + sign
 - Use [Destructuring](http://es6-features.org/#ObjectMatchingShorthandNotation) when you access multiple properties of an object.